-As anticipated, Cyclopharm recorded a loss after tax of \$6.61 million, compared to \$5.04 million in 2021.
-This figure included \$2.97 million of expenses associated with the USFDA approval process in 2022.
-In total, \$19.24 million has been expensed on the current USFDA approval process over the past 9 years, which reflects the Board's confidence in the anticipated returns from Technegas[TM] sales in the USA market.
-The net loss before tax of approximately \$6.03 million in 2022, is up 38% from \$4.35 million in 2021.
-This increase includes \$0.95 million of legal costs from ongoing strategies to actively protect Cyclopharm's commercial interests in Europe and Australia.
-Staffing costs have also increased over the period by \$0.31 million predominantly driven by the increasing costs of global regulatory compliance and USFDA readiness.
+Cyclopharm recorded a loss after tax of \$4.70 million in 2023, compared to \$6.61 million in 2022.
+This figure was assisted by \$3.16 million reversal of impairment to the Cyclotron facility in recognition of the financial contributions derived from Cyclotek NSW Pty Ltd. The results included \$3.49 million of expenses associated with the USFDA approval process in 2023.
+In total, \$23.41 million has been expensed on the current USFDA approval process over the past 15 years, which reflects the Board's confidence in the anticipated returns from Technegas[TM] sales in the USA market now that approval has been granted.
+The net loss before tax of approximately \$4.19 million in 2023, down 30.5% from \$6.03 million in 2022.
+This result includes \$1.28 million of recovered litigation costs from ongoing strategies to actively protect Cyclopharm's commercial interests in Europe and Australia.

+Staffing costs have also increased over the period by \$2.61 million predominantly driven by the increasing costs of global regulatory compliance and preparations for the Company's rapid roll out of Technegas[TM] in the US market following USFDA approval.

-The results were further impacted by a significant increase in distribution costs.
-Distribution costs of \$2.38 million were recorded in 2022, up from \$0.72 million in 2021.
-This significant increase is the combined result of the pleasing growth in the distribution of third-party products and the negative impact the pandemic has had on manufacturing, distribution and logistics globally.
-Over the past few months, the Company has started to see some encouraging cost-base improvements in product movement as worldwide supply chains continue to recover.
+The results were assisted by a decrease in distribution costs.
+Distribution costs of \$1.07 million were recorded in 2023, down from \$2.39 million in 2022.
+This decrease resulted from the easing in inflationary pressures of distribution and logistics costs globally as worldwide supply chains continue to moderate.

-Cyclopharm ended the financial year with a strong balance sheet and a cash balance of approximately \$20.30 million, reflecting prudent expense and capital management supported by ongoing operational cashflows.
-This cash balance ensures the Company remains appropriately capitalised to fund its ongoing USFDA approval process, the anticipated launch of TechnegasTM into the US market, R&D activities and working capital to fund continuing organic growth.
+Cyclopharm ended the financial year with a healthy balance sheet and a cash balance of approximately \$11.73 million, reflecting prudent expense and capital management supported by ongoing operational cashflows.
+This cash balance allows the Company to launch its rollout of Technegas[TM] in the US, continue its R&D activities and support the working capital needs of the business.